muelenator/Housekeeping-for-HELIX/README.md

 2. In the text box, paste this link: https://raw.githubusercontent.com/muelenator/Arduino-Tiva-Board-Energia-1.6.10/master/release/package_arduino-tiva-board-1.0.7_index.json,https://raw.githubusercontent.com/jakeson21/Arduino-Tiva-Board-Energia-1.6.10/master/release/package_arduino-tiva-board-1.0.7_index.json
 3. Click `OK`, then navigate to `Tools`->`Board`->`Boards Manager`
 4. At the bottom of the list, there should appear a board manager called `Arduino-Tiva Boards`.
 Install it.
-* If on Windows, install the Stellaris drivers.
-	1. Download the Stellaris driver from [here](http://www.ti.com/tool/stellaris_icdi_drivers).
-	2. On windows, go to `Device Manager` -> `Other Devices`
-	3. Right click either device and hit Update Driver
-	4. Navigate to the folder where you downloaded the Stellaris driver and click select
-	5. Restart your computer.
-For more help, go to [here](https://www.14core.com/installing-launchpad-driver-with-energia-on-windows/).
 * (Optional) Installing the official TI Tiva-C board manager in the IDE
 	1. Go to `Tools`->`Board`->`Boards Manager`
     2. Search for "TM4C"